infotroph/efrhizo/efrhizo-log.md

 	Found error in the tractorcore plots: I'm plotting root C, not root biomass.
 Fixed that.

 	Committed some changes to extractfits_mctd.R that I apparently made a while ago: Now writes separate CSVs for most parameters that differ between crops (but not for surface effect -- that's still rolled into the same file as the one-value parameters.
 Maybe change this eventually?)

+	Committed the changes I made to plotfits_mctd.R on 2016-06-06, like I thought I had before.